TradeIdeasPhilip/better-terminal/README.md

 I should be able to enter a series of regular expressions to filter out the list of lines.
 And I should be able to use regular expressions to highlight parts of the text in color.

-Most important, I should be able to easily copy and paste part of one line of history and part of aonther line of history onto the command I'm currently typing.
+Most important, I should be able to easily copy and paste part of one line of history and part of another line of history onto the command I'm currently typing.

 ## Viewer